The risk that’s often overlooked

 - I disable the “remember password” feature in all my browsers.

-- I use LastPass to store all my password information.
+- I use a password manager to store all my password information.
 All of it.

-- I use LastPass to generate long and strong passwords.
+- I use the password manager to generate long and strong passwords.
 These days, that means 20-character passwords like vx6RKPj4TDQ8Teq4TBsA.
-As a result, I couldn’t tell you the password for many of my accounts; I rely on LastPass to provide them as needed.
+As a result, I couldn’t tell you the password for many of my accounts; I rely on my password manager to provide them as needed.

-- On my mobile devices, LastPass is configured to require the master password after a period of inactivity.
+- On my mobile devices, the password manager is configured to require the master password after a period of inactivity.

 - On my laptop, I require two-factor authentication in addition to the master password.